On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 AllTrails combines the two into the Embudo Canyon hike.

-Rio En Medio Falls and Rio En Medio Trail.
+Rio En Medio Falls and Rio En Medio Trail, summer of 2020.

 This trail originates outside of Santa Fe, east of Tesuque Pueblo and the Chupadero neighborhood.
 This trail is currently closed.
 I hiked it during the summer of 2020, there was plenty of water and wildlife around.